-Research-based Learning Services.
+Research-based Learning Services

 We derive research-based learning services revenue primarily from research-based learning services fees charged to our students, who mainly consist of our portfolio training students and other students interested in educational travels and research-based learning projects.
-Currently research-based learning services are primarily delivered online because of the impact of the COVID-19 pandemic.
-These services include academic educational learning, workshop programs, themed educational travel services and transferrable credit courses.
+In the fiscal years ended December 31, 2020, 2021 and 2022, our research-based learning services were primarily delivered online because of the impact of the COVID-19 pandemic.
+Our research-based learning services primarily include academic educational learning, workshop programs and themed educational travel services.
+Along with the relaxation of COVID-19 control policies and cross border travel restrictions by Chinese government since late 2022, we plan to resume our international summer camp programs where students will visit reputable overseas art schools and take specialized art courses in the coming future.
 Currently, research-based learning services are conducted mainly in the summer with a lesser amount in winter and the other seasons during the year.